brianbud/rock_paper_scissors/README.md

 -how to create an else if function.

-- how to usee && and || in functions
+-how to usee && and || in functions

 -that i can add funtions inside functions

 -more familiar testing in the console

+-more familiar with using the terminal to push in github